redis/docs/content/develop/interact/search-and-query/advanced-concepts/vectors.md

 vectors to represent products in ecommerce catalogs or content in advertising pipelines for well over a decade.

-With the emergence of Large Language Models (LLMs) and the proliferation of apps that require advanced information retrieval techniques, Redis is will positioned to serve as your high performance query engine for semantic search and more.
+With the emergence of Large Language Models (LLMs) and the proliferation of apps that require advanced information retrieval techniques, Redis is well positioned to serve as your high performance query engine for semantic search and more.

 Put theory into practice by reviewing these resources that apply vector search for different use cases: